IvanovIurii/ivanovyura.github.io/_posts/2019-10-25-postgres_locking.md

 Plus it is not only about parallels, it is also about threads.
 Anyway, even if we need access resiurces concurrently, it is still important to know locking.

-Another thing to remember is that even a simple transaction will create a bunch of locks.
+Another thing to remember is that even a simple transaction will create a bunch of table locks.
 And actually all the time before an SQL statement uses a table, it takes the appropriate table lock.
 For example, reading from a table will take a `ACCESS SHARE`